rocicorp/replicache/doc/docs/server-pull.md

 ### `cookie`

 The cookie that was received last time a pull was done. `null` if this is the first pull from this client.

+### `lastMutationID`

+The `lastMutationsID` of this client's base snapshot.
+This means that we have successfully applied the local mutations up to (and including) `lastMutationID` from this client on the server.

 ### `pullVersion`